Skip to content

 style C fill:#2ecc71,color:white

-Key properties:
+Key Properties

 Property Value

-Max degree 20 neighbors per memory
+Max degree 24 neighbors per memory (configurable)

-Decay 0.9 multiplicative factor per consolidation cycle
+Decay 0.9× multiplicative factor per consolidation cycle; bridge-protected edges floored instead of evicted

 Spreading activation BFS with depth=2, attenuated by edge weight